The Chart for Senseonics Holdings Inc. (SENS) Is Flashing Mixed Signals

 SENS’s Market Performance

-SENS stocks went up by 5.47% for the week, with a monthly drop of -2.80% and a quarterly performance of 16.84%, while its annual performance rate touched 807.43%.
-The volatility ratio for the week stands at 5.24% while the volatility levels for the past 30 days are set at 4.75% for Senseonics Holdings Inc..
-The simple moving average for the period of the last 20 days is 2.95% for SENS stocks with a simple moving average of 15.75% for the last 200 days.
+SENS stocks went up by 7.49% for the week, with a monthly jump of 8.12% and a quarterly performance of 20.71%, while its annual performance rate touched 899.46%.
+The volatility ratio for the week stands at 4.94% while the volatility levels for the past 30 days are set at 4.56% for Senseonics Holdings Inc..
+The simple moving average for the period of the last 20 days is 10.44% for SENS stocks with a simple moving average of 21.86% for the last 200 days.

 Analysts’ Opinion of SENS